fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/message-templates.md

 The FF-ICE Message templates are the representations of the individual FF-ICE messages that are exchanged by the FF-ICE Services.
-Thirteen message templates are defined in the FF-ICE Application library v1.0.0.
+Thirteen message templates are defined in the FF-ICE Application v1.0.0.
-They correspond to the thirteen FF-ICE Messages described in the FF-ICE/R1 Implementation Guidance Manual, Appendix C. The following table provides the correspondence between the FF-ICE message templates from the library and their corresponding description in the FF-ICE Implementation Guidance Manual, Appendix C.
+They correspond to the thirteen FF-ICE Messages described in the FF-ICE/R1 Implementation Guidance Manual, Appendix C. The following table provides the correspondence between the FF-ICE message templates from the application and their corresponding description in the FF-ICE Implementation Guidance Manual, Appendix C.

 Table 1: Correspondences between FF-ICE Message templates and their ICAO Doc 9965 Volume II description